Servacius/arch_bytes/README.md

 # arch_bytes
-Bite-sized information and quizzes about Software Architecturing
+Bite-sized information and quizzes generator about Software Architecturing, to help me updated with my knowledge.
+This project will be use AI(Gemini AI, for now).